The first Europeans to make a living from the Jamberoo area were the cedar getters in the early 1800s.

 However, over the years some modifications have been made to make it more ‘churchy’.

-Following the creation of the parish of Shellharbour in 1962, and the loss of St Paul’s Shellharbour in the process, Jamberoo has been a provisional parish.
+Following the creation of the parish of Shellharbour in 1962, and the loss of St Paul’s Shellharbour in the process, Jamberoo became a Provisional Parish.

 From 1962 until 1988 it was under the oversight of the rector of Kiama with a curate from Kiama resident in the provisional parish and from 1988 until 2006 it has been under a part-time curate-in-charge (the term for a rector in a provisional parish).